 - a.
 Does this change if the girl is very young / older? - b.
-Does this change if a girl is physically developed, or whether she has not reached puberty yet?
+Does this change if the girl is in a difficult financial situation? - c.
+Does this change if the man gives her a very small or very large gift?